Fire and rescue services

 More information:

-Serious earthquakes are rare, but Romania is in a seismically active region and earth tremors are common.
+Serious earthquakes are rare, but Romania is in a seismically active region, and earth tremors are common.

 Wildfires are becoming more frequent in the summer months.
-Torrential rain and flash flooding can happen throughout the year.

 If there's a natural disaster or severe weather: